jaspervrugt/MODELAVG/README.md

-# MODELAVG: General-purpose model averaging toolbox in MATLAB
+# MODELAVG: General-purpose model averaging toolbox in MATLAB and Python

 ## Description